kettubot/kettu-docs/Command documentation/Social Commands.md

 # Social Commands

 From booping to hugging, snuggling and bapping, Kettu has a social command for you!
 Social commands support a max of 5 users at once.
-If kettu responses with an image in a social command you can react with 👍 or 👎 within 90 seconds to add feedback to the image.
+If kettu responds with an image in a social command you can react with 👍 or 👎 within 90 seconds to add feedback to the image.

 Wish to opt out of certain or all social commands?
 Use the preference command, to suggest a new image use the suggest command.
 Likewise use the flag command to flag an image.